-FLEUR DE LOLLY: Clean-up a breeze for these hot wing recipes
+Fleur de Lolly: Clean-up a breeze for these hot wing recipes

 This version is popular with kids.
 You can prepare as many or few of the wings as you like.

 Preheat the oven to 375 degrees.
-Spray rimmed baking with non-stick spray or line with foil.
+Spray a rimmed baking sheet with non-stick spray or line with foil.

 Place wings in a large bowl and drizzle with olive oil.
 Sprinkle a liberal amount of taco seasoning onto the chicken and toss well to coat with the oil and seasoning thoroughly.